rodekruis/GlobalTropicalCycloneModel/analysis/03_new_model_training/Code_Documentation.md

 Goal: This code is utilized to train a simple baseline model on the input data and estimate the performance of this model.

-In this code, after importing the required libraries, we also import a module named utils that includes some functions, particularly get_training_dataset() which is the one we need to read input data stored as the CSV file and insert it in a data frame.
+In this code, after importing the required libraries, we also import a module named utils that includes some functions, particularly `get_training_dataset()` which is the one we need to read input data stored as the CSV file and insert it in a data frame.

 The percentage of damage as our target in the dataset, known as "percent_buildings_damaged", we make a hist plot to check its distribution.
 Since we have an imbalance of dataset we stratify data to make sure we will have the lower samples for both training and test sets.

-bins2=[0, 0.00009, 1, 10, 50, 101]
+`bins2=[0, 0.00009, 1, 10, 50, 101]`

 There are some rows in the dataset in which windspeed equals zero, we decided to remove those rows before we train the model on the input data.
 We also check the hist plot after removing these rows just to see any differences.

-The NumPy Digitize() function is used to get the indices of bins to which each of these values belongs in the input array.
+The `NumPy.Digitize()` function is used to get the indices of bins to which each of these values belongs in the input array.

 We split features into X and y sets and standardize only X data since different features have various ranges.
 The method of standard scalar standardize features by removing the mean and scaling to unit variance.

-We define the train_test_split() function to randomly separate training and test data with the ratio of 80:20, while for the option stratify we consider the defined bins.
+We define the `train_test_split()` function to randomly separate training and test data with the ratio of 80:20, while for the option stratify we consider the defined bins.

 We define a function named create_dummy(), the input of the function are test and train data (X and y), and the defined bins, we create a dummy_regressor by using 'mean' as the strategy and fit it to train data.
 So basically this model returns the average of the target from training data.